moving to puerto rico with kids

 We are huge advocates for homeschooling, or more specifically, unschooling.
 Giving kids the space to explore and learn on their own increases their self-confidence and empowers them to assume control over the direction their life takes.
 It’s what we did in Texas, so it made sense to continue when we moved here.
 However, it does make it bit more difficult for them to make friends and learn the language, since time with other children is not built-in their daily schedule.
 To compensate, we’ve tried to get them involved in extra-curricular activities where they meet other kids, such as a martial arts class at the Rincon athletic center and horse class.

-(UPDATE: the boys started in Art and Beyond School in Puntas in the fall 2017 and are making friends and loving it so far!)
+(UPDATE: the boys started in Art and Beyond Learning Center in Puntas in the fall 2017 and are making friends and loving it so far!)

 It’s human nature to always view the grass on the other side of the fence as greener.
 Therefore, we have to teach our boys to actively counter this tendency.
 Personally, Holly and I love it here and hope that we NEVER take the beautiful sunsets and access we have to the ocean for granted.
 And as much as the boys occasionally complain, especially our youngest, I believe that wherever life takes them, they will always look back on their time here with fondness.
 Who knows, they may never leave!